walterhiggins/WMPJS/README.md

 Move back a couple of steps so you can better see the firework.
 Did you notice the firework did not launch immediately?
 There was a delay of 2 seconds.

 #### The setTimeout() function
-The setTimeout() function lets you delay calling of a function.
+The *setTimeout()* function lets you delay calling of a function.
 It takes two parameters:

 1. A function which it should eventually call.
 2. A delay.
 The delay is measured in milliseconds - that's 1/1000th of a second.
 There are 1,000 milliseconds in a second so a delay of 2,000 is equal to 2 seconds.

+*setTimeout()* returns a value which can be used to stop the timed function from executing.
+To stop a function you've scheduled to execute you need to store the value returned by setTimeout() in a variable and pass this value to the *clearTimeout()* function like this:

+    js var later = function(){ console.log('I ran!') };
+    js var scheduled = setTimeout( later, 1000 );
+    js clearTimeout( scheduled );

+The *later()* function above will never get to execute because the *scheduled* task for running that function is canceled when we call *clearTimeout( scheduled )*.

 Although setTimeout() is not part of the Javascript Language, it is provided with web browsers and Node.js and it's implemented in ScriptCraft too.
 A common mistake when using *setTimeout()* is to assume that the delay is in seconds rather than milliseconds.